 - HRSA conducts both onsite and remote audits

 - Auditors obtain and review select 340B Program data and internal controls.

 - review of relevant policies and procedures and how they are operationalized;

-- verification of eligibility, including GPO and outpatient clinic eligibility;
+- verification of eligibility, including the GPO prohibition, maintaining auditable records, and outpatient clinic eligibility;

 - review of 340B Program compliance at covered entity, outpatient or associated facilities, and contract pharmacies; and

-- testing of 340B drug transaction records on a sample basis.
+- testing of 340B drug transaction records on a sample or judgmental basis.

 - Auditors forward a preliminary report to OPA for review.

 - OPA reviews the preliminary report, drafts a Final Report and issues the report to the covered entity, with a request for a corrective action plan (CAP), if applicable.

 Notice and Hearing

 - After HRSA issues a Final Report, the covered entity has 30 calendar days from the date of the HRSA Final Report to review findings noted in the HRSA Final Report, and to review HRSA’s request for a CAP related to the findings noted.